Comparisons12 min read

 Try Pipedrive

-Look, here's the thing about Pipedrive: it was built by salespeople, for salespeople — and that origin story genuinely matters.
-The founders came from a frustration with bloated, over-engineered CRMs that required a PhD to configure, so they designed something that's basically the opposite of that.
-Honestly, it shows in every part of the product.
+Pipedrive was built by salespeople, for salespeople — and honestly, that origin story shows in the product.
+The founders got frustrated with bloated, over-engineered CRMs that required a PhD to use, so they designed the exact opposite.
+You can feel that intention throughout.

 Core Features

-Pipedrive's visual pipeline is one of the cleanest in the industry, full stop.
+The visual pipeline at Pipedrive is one of the cleanest around.
 You drag deals from stage to stage, set activities, and the system nudges you (in a good way) when something needs attention.
-The AI Sales Assistant — which has improved significantly in 2026 — surfaces deal insights and next-step suggestions without requiring you to dig through endless reports.
+The AI Sales Assistant has gotten notably better in 2026, surfacing deal insights and next-step suggestions without making you hunt through endless reports.

 • Visual drag-and-drop pipeline with full customization